Release date: Feb. 23, 2001

 Local Student Selected For Emory's Bobby Jones Scholarship For Study In St. Andrews, Scotland

-Heather McCaffrey, daughter of Catherine Luken of Commack, N.Y.
-(11725) and John McCaffrey of Brooklyn, N.Y.
-(11201), is one of four Emory University seniors to receive the Robert T. Jones Jr. Memorial Scholarship Fund Award for a year of study at the University of St. Andrews in Scotland.
+Travis Sentell, the son of Jo W. Sentell-Perez and John Sentell and stepson of Brent Perez, all of Baton Rouge, La.
+(70816), is one of four Emory University students to receive the Robert T. Jones Jr. Memorial Scholarship Fund Award for a year of study at the University of St. Andrews in Scotland.
 St. Andrews, founded in 1411, is Emorys sister institution.

 "The pool of candidates was outstanding; numerous votes had to be taken to determine those who were finally chosen," says Bill Fox, senior vice president for institutional advancement and chairman of the Jones selection committee.
 "We would have been happy to send any of the 14 finalists but ultimately had to choose four winners.
 To interview these outstanding students made us all very proud to be associated with Emory."

 Despite majoring in psychology and religion/philosophy, Sentell has been extremely active in the performing arts at Emory.
 He is a four-year member and current director of Rathskellar, Emorys improvisational comedy troupe, the oldest such college troupe in the country; a three-year member and current president of The Stipe Society, the Emory arts honor society; and has been in too many student and professional theater productions to name.

 One highlight that combined his singing, acting and improv skills was winning the first-ever on-line national talent search held by Broadway.com, resulting in a private audition for the Broadway production of "The Rocky Horror Show."
 His other performing arts activities at Emory include the Wind Symphony, the Gamelan Ensemble, the Percussion Ensemble, Dance Alliance Emory, and AHANA Dance Troupe.